aws-samples/disaster-recovery-workshop/README.md

 ```

 ## TO-DO:
+- [ ] Add new labs - Intermediate Level
-- [ ] Translate workshop content to English
+- [ ] Add new labs - Advanced Level

 ## Want to contribute?